wp-plugins/custom-adminbar-menus/readme.txt

 == Description ==

-This is a simple plugin for adding custom nav menus to your WordPress Adminbar/Toolbar.Please note this: **Custom Adminbar Menus** plugin is only compatible for **WordPress 3.3** or above versions.
+This is a simple plugin for adding custom nav menus to your WordPress Adminbar/Toolbar.
+Please note this: **Custom Adminbar Menus** plugin is only compatible for **WordPress 3.3** or above versions.
 Please update your WordPress application if you're using an old version.

 Watch this video below, to know how to enable/install Blue Admin Plugin on your WordPress site.
 [youtube http://www.youtube.com/watch?v=1kY-feqTReE]